 #3 Work the Metrics Your emails can tell you an enormous amount of information about your reception—where you’re succeeding, and where you could build up your communications and public relations strategy.

 The first metric to monitor is whether or not your message was opened, which will tell you whether your brand—and your subject line—warranted their attention.
 Next, assess how much time they devoted to reading your pitch, and whether they engaged with the content (i.e. if they followed any links).

 If they opened your email and engaged with your pitch, but you still haven’t heard from them, the ball is in your court to follow up and drive home why their target audience has a stake in your story.

-How to Distribute a Press Release Online: Let ACCESSWIRE Get the Word Out Given the massive amount of media to sift through to make PR initiatives effective, your company will likely need to seek out a press release distribution service to take care of issuing press releases that get noticed.
+How to Distribute a Press Release Online: Let ACCESSWIRE Get the Word Out Given the massive amount of media to sift through to make PR initiatives effective, your company will likely need to seek out a press release distribution service to take care of issuing press releases that get noticed and improve media relations.